 When you’re involved in an accident with an uninsured driver, you might be worried about the effect on your no claim bonus and the amount of policy excess you might need to pay.
 In normal circumstances, if you chose to claim through your own insurance policy, you could lose your no claims bonus (meaning a price increase for future policies) and pay the excess.

 However, some insurers do offer a protected no claims bonus (or uninsured driver promise) if you’re hit by an uninsured driver.
 This isn’t too common, though, so the other way to protect your own insurance benefits is to claim against the MIB.

 How Difficult Is It To Claim Against An Uninsured Driver?

-The MIB will usually try to help you make a claim against an uninsured driver, but there are some exemptions to when they can help.
+The MIB will usually try to help you make claims against uninsured drivers, but there are some exemptions to when they can help.
 These include: